Generic name: escitalopram (es sye TAL oh pram)

 Generalized anxiety disorder (GAD) occurs when a person experiences excessive anxiety or worry for at least six months.
 Other symptoms include:

-Escitalopram may also be helpful when prescribed “off-label” for obsessive compulsive disorder (OCD), panic disorder, and premenstrual dysphoric disorder.
+Escitalopram may also be helpful when prescribed “off-label” for obsessive compulsive disorder (OCD), eating disorders such as binge eating disorder or bulimia nervosa, panic disorder, posttraumatic stress disorder (PTSD), and premenstrual dysphoric disorder (PMDD).
 “Off-label” means that it hasn’t been approved by the Food and Drug Administration for this condition.
 Your mental health provider should justify his or her thinking in recommending an “off-label” treatment.
 They should be clear about the limits of the research around that medication and if there are any other options.

 Do not stop taking escitalopram, even when you feel better.
 With input from you, your health care provider will assess how long you will need to take the medicine.

 Missing doses of escitalopram may increase your risk for relapse in your symptoms.

 Stopping escitalopram abruptly may result in one or more of the following withdrawal symptoms: irritability, nausea, feeling dizzy, vomiting, nightmares, headache, and/or paresthesias (prickling, tingling sensation on the skin).